The North Face Flight Lightriser Futurelight Review

 What impressed our team so much is the Lightriser is still a 3-layer jacket with respectable weather protection and good breathability.
 The North Face was able to achieve such a low weight by essentially taking away anything that isn't absolutely essential to a rain jacket.
 It does not have pockets or Velcro wrist cuffs and features a super trim hood.
 It's a rain jacket — and a functional one at that — but without the extras.

 Similar to weight, packed size is one of the reasons to buy this jacket.
-It has minimal features, and a low-profile design that allows it to disappear when not in use.
+It has minimal features and a low-profile design that allows it to disappear when not in use.

-While it is only 0.5 ounces heavier than the Outdoor Research Helium, the Helium packs down about 25% smaller.
+While it is only 0.5 ounces heavier than the Outdoor Research Helium, the Helium packs down smaller.
 That isn't to say that the Lightriser isn't compact; we just saw this as the biggest difference between it and the otherwise very closely spec'd Helium.

 The Lightriser packs into a small mesh pocket located along the wearer's back.
-We never noticed this pocket in a negative way even while carrying heavy loads.
-This pocket does an okay job of compressing the jacket but it seems like it should do a better job being that it isn't as easy to pack into as other models.
+We never noticed this pocket in a negative way, even while carrying heavy loads.
+This pocket does an okay job of compressing the jacket, but it seems like it should do a better job being that it isn't as easy to pack into as other models.
 We assume The North Face used mesh due to the location (along the wearer's back) as well as a way to keep the weight down.
 We wished there was a clip-in loop, as it can be used to stow this jacket out of the way in a nice tight package.

 At a mere seven ounces, this is one of the lightest models on the market.
 The North Face Flight Lightriser is ideal for those partaking in activities where every gram matters, but they still want respectable breathability, mobility, and weather protection.
 While you can certainly purchase a model that offers a higher level of weather protection, we have not found one that is lighter in weight.
 The North Face achieves this low weight by stripping away all unnecessary features, like pockets.
 It ensures a high level of performance by constructing this jacket with a quality, air-permeable stretchy 3-layer material that is also lightweight.